Podocarp trees boast a lineage that stretches back to the time when New Zealand was part of the super continent of Gondwana.

 - Browsing by introduced mammals such as deer and sheep seriously limit the ability of a forest to regenerate.

-- Fire is an obvious threat to forest, and fire restrictions apply all year round to many areas of land managed by the Department of Conservation.
+- Fire is an obvious threat to forest, and fire restrictions apply all year round to many areas of land managed by DOC.

 You can help

-- Take note of any signs warning of poison and other Department of Conservation signs.
+- Take note of any signs warning of poison and other DOC signs.

 - Do not interfere with native birds or the traps and bait stations that are there to protect them.